Rodger Saffold: St. Louis / Los Angeles Rams

-Saffold was drafted by the St. Louis Rams in the second round, 33rd overall, in the 2010 NFL Draft.
+Saffold was selected by the St. Louis Rams in the second round, 33rd overall, in the 2010 NFL draft.
 On July 28, 2010, he signed a 4-year contract worth $6.3 million, that included $3.9 million guaranteed.
 Saffold earned the starting left tackle position for the Rams in his rookie season and started in every game that season for the Rams.

 Saffold garnered rave reviews for his play and was named to multiple All Rookie teams, including Pro Football Weekly and the Sporting News.

 Saffold was the only rookie in 2010 to start all their team's games at left tackle and Saffold allowed only three sacks in 590 pass attempts according to Statspass.com as he helped Steven Jackson rush for over 1,000 yards.
 In 2011, he played in and started 9 games at left tackle before being put on IR on November 19, 2011.
 In 2012 Saffold returned and played in and started the last 10 games of the season at left tackle.
 In 2013 Saffold played in 12 games with 9 starts, and moved around the offensive line with 1 start at left tackle, 3 starts at right tackle, and 5 starts at right guard.
 In 2014, Saffold played in and started all 16 games mostly at left guard, but also started at right guard and saw some action at right tackle too.
 In 2015, Saffold played in and started 5 games at right guard.
 In 2016, Saffold has started in and played all 11 games at the guard position.

 Saffold signed a five-year, $42.5 million contract with the Oakland Raiders on March 11, 2014.
 However, after a disagreement in Oakland on Saffold's physical condition, he returned to the Rams to sign a five-year, $31.7 million contract.
 The Raiders had concerns about Saffold's shoulder, which contrasted with the Rams who had "no concerns whatsoever".
 Saffold received an overall grade of 73.7 from Pro Football Focus, which ranked as the seventh best grade among all qualified offensive guards in 2018.
 In 2018, Saffold helped the Rams reach Super Bowl LIII where they lost to the New England Patriots 13–3.